Thar0/oot/docs/audio/Z64_Audio_Formats.md

  - `INST`: "Instrument" chunk, contains some additional metadata about a sample such as the base note value (using MIDI convention, Middle C = 60)
  - `APPL`: Application-specific sections

-For more information on the structure of chunks in an AIFF file, refer to http://www-mmsp.ece.mcgill.ca/Documents/AudioFormats/AIFF/Docs/AIFF-1.3.pdf
+For more information on the structure of chunks in an AIFF file, refer to http://www-mmsp.ece.mcgill.ca/Documents/AudioFormats/AIFF/Docs/AIFF-1.3.pdf (archived: https://web.archive.org/web/20240225235150/http://www-mmsp.ece.mcgill.ca/Documents/AudioFormats/AIFF/Docs/AIFF-1.3.pdf)

 An AIFC file is structured in essentially the same way, however the `SSND` data is now compressed with VADPCM and there are two `APPL` sections, `VADPCMCODES` for the codebook and `VADPCMLOOPS` for loop point information.
 The compression type in the `COMM` header is `VAPC` to indicate VADPCM.